motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

 2. We draw a random sample from that population
 3. We use information from the sample to infer something about (some aspect of) the population distribution.

-Note that what exactly constitutes the population distribution and the random sample depends on the study design---in particular, which part is random: the inclusion of participants (as in surveys) or the allocation of participants (as in trials).
-But we don't need to worry about that.
+Note that what exactly constitutes the population distribution and the random sample depends on the study design---in particular, which part is random: the inclusion of participants (as in surveys) or the allocation of participants (as in trials).<a href="#whatispop-foot" aria-describedby="footnote-label" id="whatispop-text"></a> But we don't need to worry about that.
 All that matters for us is the general concept.
+Maintaining footnotes manually can be a pain.

 Now, we need a specific example to work with, which will be as follows: